 But when it comes to “weird things I do when alone”, there are a couple that at least some would consider a bit odd.

-• While watching TV may not seem like a weird way to pass the time, I seem to have developed an obsession with watching cooking shows, and in particular Ree Drummond – The Pioneer Woman.
+- While watching TV may not seem like a weird way to pass the time, I seem to have developed an obsession with watching cooking shows, and in particular Ree Drummond – The Pioneer Woman.
 I get a real kick out of her “down home” approach and love her “comfort food” style recipes.

-comes to organizing.
+- Anyone that knows me well understands that I have a touch of OCD when it comes to organizing.
 Therefore, when left to my own devices, I can spend copious amounts of time organizing and arranging various areas of the house.
 Sometimes it’s in my “fishing room” where I can spend literally hours sorting lures, labeling tackle boxes (I LOVE my label maker!), and just basically “fish futzing”.
 This week, I plan to tackle the dreaded “container cabinet” – that area of the kitchen where all those plastic containers and lids are stored.
 I have become increasingly frustrated with this part of the kitchen as trying to match containers with lids has become an arduous task at best.

-• I don’t know how weird this is, but another thing I tend to do when alone is clean house.
+- I don’t know how weird this is, but another thing I tend to do when alone is clean house.
 Not weird in itself but when I do it, I like to play music … Hard Rock music … and I like it LOUD.
 I find AC/DC LIVE to be a particularly good soundtrack for getting housework done.

 So there are my weird things I do when alone … or at least the ones I am willing to write about for public consumption.